Difference between Sequential and Random Access Memory

 Random Access Memory:

 If the storage locations can be accessed in any order and access time is independent of the location being accessed.
-This access method known as random access.
+This access method is known as random access.
 The memory that provides such access is known as Random Access Memory (RAM).

 Sequential Access Memory vs Random Access Memory: